TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. function:: cert_time_to_seconds(cert_time)

-   Return the time in seconds since the Epoch, given the ``cert_time`` string representing the "notBefore" or "notAfter" date from a certificate in ``"%b %d %H:%M:%S %Y %Z"`` strptime format (C locale).
+   Return the time in seconds since the Epoch, given the ``cert_time`` string representing the "notBefore" or "notAfter" date kutoka a certificate in ``"%b %d %H:%M:%S %Y %Z"`` strptime format (C locale).